omar-azmi/kitchensink_ts/src/readme.md

 A wise billionaire once said: *whenever you encounter a ~~`(...func) => {tion}`~~ that's called more than twice, you should* **"let that sink in"** - Musk le Elon abu Twitter et al...

-YOLO.
+YOLO the second time.
 AUTOMATE EVERY NUISANCE IN ZAWORLD

 to get started do the la la la lallalalallaaa, then shadow repo clone jutsu, followed by pnpm install and figure out the REST api yuaSerufu. <br>